RobRendell/gTove/README.md

     circle or arc), various dimensions such as radius, height and angle, and a colour/opacity.
 Once defined, a template can then be dropped onto the tabletop and (mostly) acts like a miniature - it can be moved, scaled up or down and rotated.
+* Change to non-cookie way of using httprelay.io, allowing multiple tabs in the same browser to reliably get messages.

 ## Plans/TODO